Meth Rehab Center

 Methamphetamine addiction is a brain disorder and a chronic condition in which a person cannot stop using the drug methamphetamine, or meth.
 Meth is a stimulant and a very addictive substance.
 When abused regularly it is possible for someone to become physically dependent on it.
 This means that the person is unable to control how much and how often they use it, they develop a tolerance to it, and they experience withdrawal if they try to stop using it.

-Methamphetamine, also known as meth, is a stimulant drug that is highly addictive.
+Methamphetamine is a highly addictive stimulant drug.
 A stimulant causes an increase in activity in the central nervous system resulting in greater alertness, higher blood pressure, a faster heart rate, and rapid breathing.
-While there are medical reasons to use stimulants, these are also drugs that are commonly abused, often to stay awake and be more alert or to get a high.
+While there are medical reasons to use stimulants, these are also drugs that are commonly abused, often to stay awake and be more alert or to get “a high.”

 - Methamphetamine is listed as a Schedule II controlled substance by the Drug Enforcement Administration because of the high potential for abuse and dependence.

 - Abuse of methamphetamine is generally in decline, but there are regional variations.
 Parts of the Midwest still have a lot of meth use among residents.